 For a patient considering a medical malpractice lawsuit, a paramount question might be, “How much will hiring a lawyer cost me?”
 The answer might be quite encouraging for many patients who have suffered harm through the provision of sub-standard health care.
 That's because medical malpractice attorneys often offer free initial consultations during which they discuss what the process of suing might look like, as well as the individual patient’s likelihood of success.
-Then, if the lawyer takes the case, the lawyer usually will not require any payment until the case is resolved (and even then, the lawyer is often only paid if the plaintiff recovers money from the defendant).
+Then, if the lawyer takes the case, the lawyer usually will not require any payment unless the case is resolved successfully (through settlement or a jury award).

 In the sections that follow, this article discusses common fee arrangements between patients and their lawyers, important considerations for patients, and legislative efforts to alter medical malpractice fee arrangements.